Node:Upgrading, Previous:Installing tools, Up:Installation

 Such sites either need to be instructed to upgrade their locally

-installed copies of the GNATS user tools (send-pr
+installed copies of the GNATS user tools (send-pr,

-), or they should be given access
+edit-pr and query-pr), or they should be given access

 through interfaces such as Gnatsweb.